 1. Consult Your Dentist

-The first step toward improving your dental health is to see your dentist in Frisco TX regularly.
+The first step toward improving your dental health is to see your dentist regularly.
 You should visit your dentist for a dental checkup and/or cleaning at least twice a year, even if you do not have visible dental issues.

 This is important because many dental issues are hidden and can only be seen with the help of an x-ray or inspection.